mac-lawson/socialmediaclassifier/README.md

 ```bash
 pip install -r requirements.txt
 ```
+## Information and Limitations
+- Currently, only .jpg image files are accepted

 ## Options to run
 ### 1. Integrate into your own app (better if you want to use for production)